 Rates are based on the size and weight of the item being sent.
 Post Office in Denmark divides into letter or package.
 Often you can send it either way, so choose wisely.
 A letter can be a max of 90 cm (length x width x height).
 Length can not be longer than 60cm.
 Any bigger it will be sent as a package.
 Max weight for a letter is 2kg.

 Post Office in Denmark are being closed down and it is only in the major cities that you will actually find a post office building.
-For example in Copenhagen, Arhus, etc..
+For example in Copenhagen, Arhus and Aalborg and those will also close down soon.

-Outside of the major city centers, you will find the post office is located in a grocery store, boutique or other type store.
+Outside of the major city centers, you will find the post office is being relocated to a grocery store, boutique, bakery or other type store.
 You need to look for the Post Office in Denmark sign.
 There opening hours will vary from place to place.
 Some are only open in the morning, while others in the afternoon and some all day from 10am to 6pm (Monday to Friday) and 10 am to 2 pm on Saturdays.
 Do not be surprised that the smaller post offices have limited opening hours.
 Many times these postal places are not manned and you just drop off your package on a counter.
 I perfer not to use those places, since you have no control if your package actually gets picked up and if it does, by whom.
 The area is not secure or watched, so anyone can come by pick up your package and walk out with it.
 Thanks but I will find another place where it is better secure.
 Post at your own risk at these places.
+There are still post boxes available and they usually collect daily.

 The return address should still be legible, but makes sure the post office knows which address to deliver to and which one to return to if necessary.
 You can also use Til: , which means "to" and Fra:, which means from.